 • Before you begin, lay out the clothes in the order in which it will be put on.
 Underwear would be on top, and pants/shirts would be on the bottom.
 If necessary, cue the person by telling him/her what piece of clothing will be put on next.

 • Do not rush the person by pulling clothes on or off, but keep a steady pace.
 Especially in cases of Alzheimer’s or Dementia, if the process takes too long an issue may arise before they are completely dressed.

-• Dress the weaker side first.
+• Dress their weaker side first.

-• Buy clothes that are easy to put on and take off, that are soft and stretchable, such pants with elastic waistbands, shoes that close with Velcro or slip-on shoes.
+• Buy clothes that are easy to put on and take off, that are soft and stretchable, such as pants with elastic waistbands, and shoes that close with Velcro or slip-on shoes.
 A skirt or loose-fitting dress can be easier for a woman to put on and pull up when using the bathroom.
 Clothing that fastens in the front is easier to put on than clothing that goes over the head.

 • Empty the closet of clothes that are no longer appropriate or too difficult to put on and take off.
 This will make it easier to choose an outfit without being distracted by too many choices.